 About Us

-Mission: The mission of Susquehanna Valley CASA is to ensure that each child thrives in a safe, nurturing, and permanent home by training citizen volunteers to advocate for abused and neglected children in the court system, and to assist the courts through objective investigation, observation, and comprehensive reporting, so the best and most expedient determination is made for each child’s future.
-We achieve this through a combined focus of individual and community-based advocacy, building community awareness, and engaging in strong collaborative partnerships.
+Mission: The mission of Susquehanna Valley CASA is to ensure that each child thrives in a safe, nurturing, and permanent home by training citizen volunteers to advocate for abused and neglected children in the court system.

 When a community of caring people come together, just about anything is possible!